brillig/

 MemoryAddress(MemoryAddress),

-/// An array passed to or from an external call
+/// An array to be passed to or from an external call.

-/// In the case of a foreign call input, the array is read from this Brillig memory location + usize more cells.
+/// In the case of a foreign call input, the array is read from this Brillig memory location + `size` more cells.

-/// In the case of a foreign call output, the array is written to this Brillig memory location with the usize being here just as a sanity check for the size write.
+/// In the case of a foreign call output, the array is written to this Brillig memory location with the `size` being here just as a sanity check for the write size.

 HeapArray(HeapArray),

-/// A vector passed to or from an external call
+/// A vector to be passed to or from an external call.

 HeapVector(HeapVector),